mikegagnon/linked-lists/README.md

    ...

-   // Creates a new node to hold value, and prepends the new node to this list
+   // Creates a new node to hold value, and prepends the new node to this list,
    // making the new node the head of the list.
    //
    // Returns a reference to the new head of the list (which is the newly